joernio/gabof/README.md

 ## gabof

-generate a buch of files
+generate a bunch of files

 ! this is experimental code. no guarantees